 How to Become a Tutor/Mentor

-Ouachita students may apply to join the program as either volunteers or as paid work-study positions (for those eligible for federal work-study or wish to volunteer may apply online, for these positions, February 1 – March 31, in order to tutor the following fall semester.
+Ouachita students may apply to join the program as either volunteers or as paid work-study positions (for those eligible for federal work-study).
+Applications are due from Feb.
+1 – March 31 in order to tutor the following fall semester.
 Interviews are conducted by the coordinator of public school initiatives prior to the end of the spring semester.
-The pay scale for tutor/mentors will be $1.00 above the average work-study position.
+The pay scale for tutor/mentors is $1.00 above the average work-study position.

 Requirements for Selected Tutor/Mentors